Configurable Work Item Statuses

 - We’ll always add status data regardless of license to eliminate the need for additional data migrations during tier changes.

-- We will be implementing work item status badge and filters in legacy issues list and epic work item list.
-We will not be supporting legacy epics list.
+- We’ll be implementing work item status badge and filters in legacy issues list.

 Resources